 "Our North San Jose tech office needed a master key system for four suites.
 The commercial locksmith spent two hours on-site planning the hierarchy before quoting, which gave us confidence in the scope."

 San Jose spans 180 square miles and over 100 distinct neighborhoods.
 Licensed locksmiths in San Jose serve the full city, including all of the communities below.
+Have a question about your area?
+Check our San Jose locksmith FAQ or read how this guide is researched.

 Answers to the most common questions San Jose residents and business owners have about locksmith services, pricing, and California licensing.